jaypeepeep/jaypeepeep/README.md

 # 👋 Hello, I'm JP

-I’m a Software Developer from the Philippines.
-I’m dedicated to growing my skills in software development and enjoy tackling problems with creative solutions.
-Check out my projects and contributions to see what I’ve been working on!
+I'm a Software Developer from the Philippines.
+Dive in to check out my projects, contributions, and a little bit about what I’m into.

 ## 📝 About Me